Azure/wordpress-linux-appservice/WordPress/wordpress_upgrade_from_other_images.md

-# Migrate the WordPress Images running on a different docker container to Microsoft supported containers
+# Migrate the WordPress Images running on a different container to Microsoft supported containers

 This document describes the approach to migrate WordPress instances running on Linux App Service (using different container) to the latest new WordPress image **(mcr.microsoft.com/appsvc/wordpress-alpine-php)**.